klauritz/klauritz.githu.io/essays/TechfolioDesignerOnboarding2.md

 ### What I Learned

-I learned about the location of the splash page and how to style the html of the window.
+I learned about the location of the splash page and how to style the HTML of the window.

 ### Problems Encountered